rafapaulino/PHP-Pagination/README.md

 //get indexes in page stylized
 $indexes = $pagination->getIndexes(new StrategySimple(15));
 $iterator = $indexes->getIterator();

+//get start for sql queries (optional - Note: This paging does not use a bank connection)
+$pagination->getStartForSqlQueries();
 ```
 To navigate between indexes you need to learn how to work with the [ArrayInterator](http://php.net/manual/pt_BR/class.arrayiterator.php) and [ArrayObject](http://php.net/manual/pt_BR/class.arrayobject.php) of PHP.